nya3jp/tast/docs/using_uidetection.md

 ### How can I test if the library can find a UI element in a screenshot before coding?
 (Googlers only)

 Try the playground at [go/acuiti-playground].
-Upload a screenshot you want to test and choose the detection type to text or custom icon.
-If you are able to find the UI element there, there should be no problem that the [uidetection] can find it too.
+Upload a screenshot you want to test and change the detection type to 'text' or 'custom icon'.
+If you can find a UI element with playground, the [uidetection] library can find it too.

+The playground also generates a Tast code snippet matching the query.

 ### I am getting errors in taking stable screenshot.